PhD Researcher

 Supervised by: Stefan Bruckner

-I use visualization to ask questions and tell stories about data.
-I earned my PhD in visualization earlier this year, where my research focused on visual exploration and communication methods for physiology data (data that describes how our bodies work).
-I am also a professional biomedical artist, meaning I’ve drawn guts for a living.
-Prior to my PhD, I worked for six years as an artist and content director in medical education start-ups in Silicon Valley, Chicago, and New York City.
+I am also a professional biomedical artist, and worked for several years as an artist and content director in medical education start-ups in Silicon Valley, Chicago, and New York City.
 I love combining art, science, and technology to help people understand data or concepts, especially in the areas of biology and medicine.
 More recently, I’ve become interested in developing visualizations that are more accessible, i.e., usable and understandable, for different segments of the population.
-For more information, feel free to browse my publications below or visit my personal website.

 Publications